rricharz/Tek4010/README.md

 If called with the -full option, the tek4010 emulator creates creates a full screen window, and uses the full 4K resolution of the 4014 with enhanced graphics module installed, scaled down to the actual window size.
-Use control-q to close the tek4010 window.
+Use ctrl-q to close the tek4010 window.

 **Compiling the tek4010 project**